johnnygoblue/treasureIsland/README.md

 blank lines that occur after the front matter.
 A CTT is two non-negative integers followed by a single character to represent the terrain at that location (refer to the Terrain Legend above).
-These three values will be separated by commas followed by a newline character, with no other whitespace characters on the line.
+These three values will be separated by spaces and followed by a newline character.

 ```
 <row> <col> <terrain>